alexvision26/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is used for authentification of a user to access data within a server.
+The token is basically a key given to the user after providing matching credentials that allows them to access private data.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Steps you can take to make web apps more secure it using encrypted password protection through tokens, using an SSL on your website.
+Having a secured server.

 - [ ] Describe how web servers work.

+Web servers work as a storage of websites, programs and applications that people access through the world wide web.
+Web servers communicate with out modems which transfer to our computers information that we request.
+Whenever anything is click or typed on our end, like google.com for example, an HTTP request is sent to google's server in which is returns our request with the webpage or with an error.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create C - This can be mapped to the POST functionality within axios.
+Read R - This is basically the retrieval of information for viewing and displaying.
+This can be mapped to the GET functionality.
+Update U - Used for manipulating data within a server.
+This can be mapped to PUT functionality.
+Delete D - Used for removing specified data within the server.
+This can be mapped to the DELETE functionality.

 ## Project Set Up